-You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Application Server Version 7.0 federated node to the state that it was in before migration.
+You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Application Server Version 8.0 federated node to the state that it was in before migration.
 For each federated node that you want to roll back, you must roll back the federated node itself and the corresponding changes made to the primary repository located on the deployment manager.

-- Note: When migrating a Version 5.1.x or Version 6.x federated node, the best practice is to perform the following actions if you want to be able to roll it back to its previous state after migration: - 1.
-Back up your existing configuration.
+Best practice: When migrating a Version 6.x or 7.x federated node, the best practice is to perform the following actions if you want to be able to roll it back to its previous state after migration:

-a.
-Run the backupConfig command or your own preferred utility to back up the Version 7.0 deployment manager configuration.
+- 1. Back up your existing configuration. - a.
+Run the backupConfig command or your own preferred utility to back up the Version 8.0 deployment manager configuration.

-Note: Make sure that you note the exact name and location of this backed-up configuration.
+Important: Make sure that you note the exact name and location of this backed-up configuration.

 Read the "backupConfig command" article in the information center for more information.

 b.
-Run the backupConfig command or your own preferred utility to back up the Version 5.1.x or Version 6.x federated node configuration.
+Run the backupConfig command or your own preferred utility to back up the Version 6.x or 7.x federated node configuration.

-Note: Make sure that you note the exact name and location of this backed-up configuration.
+Important: Make sure that you note the exact name and location of this backed-up configuration.

 Read the "backupConfig command" article in the information center for more information.

 - 2. Migrate the federated node. - 3.
-If necessary, you can now roll back the federated node that you just migrated. - Note: If you do not have a backup copy of your Version 7.0 deployment manager configuration as it was before you migrated the Version 5.1.x or Version 6.x federated node that you want to roll back, you cannot use the procedure described in this article and you must roll back your whole cell as described in "Rolling back a Network Deployment cell" on page 109.
+If necessary, you can now roll back the federated node that you just migrated.

+Important: If you do not have a backup copy of your Version 8.0 deployment manager configuration as it was before you migrated the Version 6.x or 7.x federated node that you want to roll back, you cannot use the procedure described in this article and you must roll back your whole cell.